lucidsif/apollo-optics-dataloader/README.md

 ## SWAPI REST API
-This project makes use of the Star Wars REST API at http://swapi.co/ to demonstrate a Apollo Server running on Koa integrated with Facebook's DataLoader.
+This project makes use of the Star Wars REST API at http://swapi.co/ to demonstrate a Apollo Server running on Express integrated with Facebook's DataLoader.
 This port only has schemas for starships and characters.

 ## Installation